👋 Welcome to the MediSync Demo!

 Nuts

-Serving: Consume a handful daily.
+Serving: Snack on a handful of almonds or walnuts daily.

 Alternative: Seeds